Avdan-OS/Wallpapers/HOW_TO_COMMIT.md

 ![Highlighted file](.tutorial/images/fileUploadedHighlighted.png)

+7. Add a new entry to the [Changelog](CHANGELOG.md) (Follow the given format)

-7. Open the VSC (Git) tab
+8. Open the VSC (Git) tab

 ![Git tab in VSCode browser](.tutorial/images/gitTabOnline.png)

-8. Give it a fitting name (Like "Adding some wallpapers, XX.XX.XXX")
+9. Give it a fitting name (Like "Adding some wallpapers, XX.XX.XXX")
+10. Press the checkmark.
+11. Done! now follow the [How to create a push request](README.md#how-to-create-a-push-request) in the main readme.